jtrechu/jdtrechu.github.io/_pages/ln.md

   nav: ""
 ---

-These are my personal notes and the resources I've used for some of the modules I took during my years at the
-**University of Seville** and the **University of Warwick**.
+These are my personal notes and the resources I've used for some of the modules I took during my years at the **University of Seville** and the **University of Warwick**, hence why some notes are in Spanish while others in English.

 I am deeply grateful to my professors for their insightful lectures, which have greatly contributed to my understanding of mathematics.
 I hope that fellow undergraduate students in mathematics find these materials helpful in their studies.